-Forex Market: Indian rupee slips against Us dollar
+Forex Market: Indian rupee slips against US dollar

-In the forex market, the domestic currency the Indian rupee has fallen down against the US dollar in early hours of trading.
-The reason for the downfall of the Indian currency was the rise in the crude oil price and the weak performance of the Indian capital market.
+In the Forex market, the domestic currency Indian rupee has fallen down against the US dollar in the early hours of trading.
+The main reason for the weak performance of the domestic currency is the US-Iran tension and the outflow of foreign funds.
+In the early hours of trading, the Indian rupee has plunged by 22 paise against the US dollar at trading at 69.66.

-The Indian rupee has weakened by 9 paise to trade at 69.89 against the US dollar.
-On Friday the Indian rupee has settled at 69.80 against the Us dollar.
-In the interbank foreign exchange, the domestic currency opened at 69.87 and later lowered to 69.89.
+At the Interbank forex market, the domestic currency opened in a weak note against the US dollar at 69.75.
+And it finally settled at 69.66 at a loss of 22 paise against the US dollar.
+Yesterday, the Indian rupee had ended trading at 69.44 against the US dollar.

-In the international market, the Bent Crude Futures has shown a rise of 0.29% to reach US dollar 62.19 per barrel.
-The Bent Crude Futures is the international crude oil benchmark.
+The US dollar Index, which gauges the US dollar’s strength against a basket of six currencies fell 0.10% to reach at 96.53.

 Post Your Comments